 Working as a Registered Nurse in Australia does the same.
-It is no less than a dream-come-true opportunity as the profession is highly respected in the country and offers a high standard of living.
+It is no less than a dream-come-true opportunity for those looking for a profession that is highly respected and offers a high standard of living.

 A Registered Nurse refers to the person who is registered and licensed under the National Registration and Accreditation Scheme (NRAS) to practise nursing in Australia.

 Such nurses work along medical professionals and are often the first point of contact for people seeking care, advice or support with health issues to improve well-being.

 Their responsibility includes ensuring the quality of work through instructions, proficiency assessment, medication administration and management.